neshala/cloudflare/README.md

 Comment
 ==========
 I am using Raspberry Pi to host some of my public available web sites.
-This script help me to inform cloudflare when my ISP change my current IP address.
+I am using this tool to inform cloudflare when my ISP change my current IP address.